 - Go for small rather than large prints.

 - Watch your proportion.
-Make sure you don’t cut your body in half when wearing separates.
+Ensure you don’t cut your body in half when wearing separates.

-- Try using belts to get your portions right.
-You can learn more on wearing the right belts for your body shape at the link.
+- Use belts to get your portions right.
+More on wearing the right belts for your body shape.

 Photos: G. Kramm